Overview and Description

 Even without hands-on treatment, osteopathic philosophy can be applied to approaching disease or rehabilitation in respecting the body’s interconnectedness in pathology and potential self-healing mechanisms.

-Prior research using OMT with lymphatic treatments has shown improved outcomes in vaccination efficacy.
-Jackson et al. observed a faster and more significant production of antibodies for patients who received specific OMT after hepatitis B vaccination.
-The clinical evidence from this study can be extrapolated for the potential effectiveness of the addition of OMT to COVID-19 vaccination procedures.
-A randomized control trial is currently underway at the Western University of Health Sciences to evaluate the efficacy of OMT in augmenting the immune response to COVID-19 mRNA vaccination.
-18
+Increasing numbers of COVID-19 patients continue to experience symptoms months after recovering from the virus, including dysautonomia-related symptoms such as fatigue, headaches, anosmia, hypogeusia, hypoxia, bladder dysfunction, and orthostatic hypotension.
+Prior research using OMT with lymphatic treatments has shown improved vaccination efficacy outcomes.
+Jackson et al. observed accelerated and more significant antibody production in patients receiving specific OMT after hepatitis B vaccination.
+This evidence suggests potential benefits of incorporating OMT into COVID-19 vaccination procedures.
+A randomized controlled trial is currently underway at the Western University of Health Sciences to assess OMT’s role in enhancing the immune response to COVID-19 mRNA vaccination.18

-Gaps in Knowledge/ Evidence Base
+Gaps in Knowledge/Evidence Base

 Despite the increasing use of OMT, its efficacy continues to be debated.
 In the era of evidence-based medicine, limited scientific evidence ascertained from randomized clinical trials is one of the most significant barriers to OMT.
 The meta-analysis “Osteopathy for musculoskeletal pain patients: a systemic review and meta-analysis of randomized controlled trials (RCT)” (2010) showed two of the most prominent difficulties with creating robust RCTs in the evaluation of OMT are the establishment of suitable sham control (examples: no intervention, sham manipulation, and sham ultrasound) and treatment standardization.
 In this review, 5/16 trials demonstrated the efficacy of OMT in addressing musculoskeletal pain compared to controls.14 In contrast, another meta-analysis, Osteopathic manipulative treatment for low back pain: a systemic review and meta-analysis of randomized controlled trials (2005), found significantly reduced low back pain compared to placebo at short, intermediate, and long-term follow-up in the evaluation of six RCTs.15 Additional RCTs are needed to evaluate further the potential benefits of OMT in addressing specific conditions with appropriate sham control, consideration of standardized treatment protocol, adequate sample size, validated outcome measures, minimization of bias, and replicability.14